 Mitchell’s complete argument can be found here.

-To many heterodox economists, the ineffectiveness of quantitative easing is not at all surprising.
-Orthodox expectations to the contrary appear to be based on flawed ‘money multiplier’ reasoning as well as a discredited theory of the determinants of private investment.
+Hopes of quantitative easing being effective appear to be based, in large part, on ‘money multiplier’ reasoning as well as an overly optimistic assessment of the interest-sensitivity of private investment.

 According to the traditional money-multiplier model, if the central bank increases bank reserves, this will lead to more lending and a multiplied increase in deposits.
 If banks are not lending, the reasoning goes, it must be because banks have insufficient reserves.

 The main problem with this theory is that banks do not require reserves prior to lending.
-In a credit economy, if there is demand for loans from good credit risks, the banks will extend loans (credit the bank accounts of borrowers).
+If there is demand for loans from good credit risks, the banks will extend loans (credit the bank accounts of borrowers).
 Loans create deposits.
-The borrowers might then use the loans to consume or productively invest, adding to production and income.
-If necessary, banks can always make up any shortfall in reserves at the end of the process by borrowing from other banks or from the Fed.
+Borrowers can subsequently use the loans to consume or productively invest, adding to production and income.
+If necessary, banks can always acquire reserves at the end of the process, either from other banks or the central bank.
+The cost of acquiring reserves will be factored into banks’ estimates of loan profitability, but bank lending is not limited by the quantity of reserves.

 The reason banks are unwilling to lend during a crisis is that there is insufficient demand for loans from credit-worthy borrowers (in the assessment of the banks).
-Increasing bank reserves doesn’t do anything to alter this problem.
+Increasing bank reserves will not do anything to alter this problem.
 Lending is demand, risk and capital constrained, not reserve constrained.

-While neoclassical arguments in favor of quantitative easing are dubious, the inflationary fears of the neoclassical and Austrian critics arise from an equally flawed theoretical conception: the ‘quantity theory of money’.
+While the arguments in favor of quantitative easing do not appear to be convincing, the inflationary fears of some critics are even less so.
+The fears derive from the ‘quantity theory of money’.
 This theory is based on a particular interpretation of an accounting identity known as the ‘quantity equation’:

 MV = PY